Joseph James DeAngelo: 1979

 On October 1, an intruder broke in and tied up a Goleta couple.
 Alarmed at hearing him say, "I'll kill 'em" to himself, the man and woman tried to escape when he left the room, and the woman screamed.
 Realizing that the alarm had been raised, the intruder fled on a bicycle.
 A neighbor (an FBI agent) responded to the noise and pursued the perpetrator, who abandoned the bicycle and a knife and escaped on foot through backyards.

 On December 30, 44-year-old orthopedic surgeon Dr. Robert Offerman and 35-year-old clinical psychologist Dr. Debra Alexandria Manning were found shot to death in the bedroom of Offerman's condominium on Avenida Pequena in Goleta.
 Manning had also been raped.
 Two of her rings were found hidden between the mattress and bed frame near her body.
 Offerman's bindings were untied, indicating that he had lunged at the attacker.
 Neighbors had heard gunshots.
 Paw prints of a large dog were found at the scene, leading to speculation that the killer may have brought one with him.
+The dog was later determined stolen.
 The killer ate leftover Christmas turkey from Offerman's refrigerator, leaving the remnants in the kitchen.
 There was also evidence the killer had broken into the vacant adjoining condo and stolen a bicycle, later found abandoned on a street north of the scene, from a third residence in the complex.